 - The buyer of a property, not the seller, pays Stamp Duty.
 You never pay Stamp Duty when you sell.
 You may however have to pay Capital Gains Tax when you sell a property that's not your main residence

 - You can't deduct Stamp Duty from Income Tax, even on buy-to-let properties.
 However, you can deduct it from your taxable gains to reduce the Capital Gains Tax you pay when you sell a property

-- You don’t pay VAT on Stamp Duty - it’s a tax in itself.
-Also you don't pay VAT on the purchase of a property
+- You don’t pay VAT on Stamp Duty as it’s a tax in itself.
+Also, you don't pay VAT on the purchase of a property

 When and How Do You Pay Stamp Duty?

 You pay Stamp Duty Land Tax when you purchase land or property.
-HMRC need to receive payment of Stamp Duty within 30 days of completion.
+HMRC must receive payment of Stamp Duty within 14 days of completion.
 To pay, you simply fill out an SDLT return and send it to HMRC.
 Your solicitor normally handles this for you at the same time they manage the transaction and submits the money to HMRC after completion.

 Why Do You Pay Stamp Duty?

-Buying a property is expensive enough, so it’s disheartening when additional costs like Stamp Duty start to pile on.
+Buying a property can be expensive, so it may be disheartening when additional costs like Stamp Duty start to pile on.
 Learning what Stamp Duty is for won’t reduce the cost, but at least you’ll understand why you have to pay it.